Incapacitating agent: "Knockout gas"

-A number of notable fictional characters created in the early 20th century (both villains and heroes) were associated with the use of knockout gas; these include Fu Manchu, Dr. Mabuse, Doc Savage, Batman, and The Avenger.
-A military knockout gas called the "Gas of Peace" is an important plot device in H.G.
-Wells' 1936 movie Things to Come.
-It had become a familiar trope by the 1960s when it was utilized in the X-Men comics.
+A number of notable fictional characters created in the early 20th century, both villains and heroes, were associated with the use of knockout gas: Fu Manchu, Dr. Mabuse, Doc Savage, Batman, and The Avenger.
+A military knockout gas called the "Gas of Peace" is an important plot device in H. G. Wells's 1936 movie Things to Come.
+It had become a familiar trope by the 1960s, when it was utilized in the X-Men comics.
 A famous example recurs in every opening sequence of the British TV series The Prisoner (1967–68).
-To this list the character Sterling Archer has recently been added.

-The U.S. Army psychiatrist James S. Ketchum, who worked for almost a decade on the U.S. military’s top secret psychochemical warfare program, relates a story relevant to the concept of a “knockout gas” in his 2006 memoir, entitled Chemical Warfare Secrets Almost Forgotten.
+The U.S. Army psychiatrist James S. Ketchum, who worked for almost a decade on the U.S. military's top secret psychochemical warfare program, relates a story relevant to the concept of a "knockout gas" in his 2006 memoir, Chemical Warfare Secrets Almost Forgotten.
 In 1970, Ketchum and his boss were visited by CIA agents for a brainstorming session at his Maryland laboratory.
 The agents wanted to know if an incapacitating agent (his specialty) could be used to intervene in the ongoing hijacking of a Tel Aviv aircraft by Palestinian terrorists without injuring the hostages.
-Accordingly: We considered the pros and cons of using incapacitating agents and various other options.
+We considered the pros and cons of using incapacitating agents and various other options.
 As it turned out, we could not imagine a scenario in which any available agent could be pumped into the airliner without the hijackers possibly reacting violently and killing passengers.
 Ultimately, the standoff was resolved by other means.